kristopolous/free-ollama/README.md

 ```

 ### For the lazy
 Use `--host`.
-If you combine it with an index, you don't need to do any parsing.
+Combined with an index, you don't need to do any parsing.
+Put those pipes away, dear child!

 Example: